-A number of opportunities are available to students through local universities and businesses to take part in lectures and classes.
+A number of opportunities are available to you through local universities and businesses to take part in lectures and classes.
 These include mini-medical school, health workshops and lectures.
-Students are strongly advised to take advantage of those on offer.
+You are strongly advised to take advantage of those on offer.